‘The heat is on’... Spice things up a bit by growing your own chillies this season.

 Soil

 Well-draining soil, rich in organic matter works best when growing Chillies.
 When planting in the ground, the preferred pH of the soil is 6.5 - 7.5 - break up your existing soil and mix in some Living Earth Organic Veggie Mix with an added application of Kings Natures Organic Fertiliser.
 In pots and containers, use Kings Container Mix to plant Chilli seedlings.
-Chillis are sensitive to calcium deficiency, so it is advisable to add Aquaticus Organic Soil and Plant Conditioner at the time of planting and later in the growing season, this applies to plants grown in the ground and pots.
+Chillies are sensitive to calcium deficiency, so it is advisable to add Aquaticus Organic Soil and Plant Conditioner at the time of planting and later in the growing season, this applies to plants grown in the ground and pots.

 Plant